 BackWPup is a free plugin that allows you to create complete WordPress backups for free.
 It also allows you to store it on the cloud (Dropbox, Amazon S3, Rackspace, etc), FTP, email, or on your computer.
 It is extremely easy to use and allows you to schedule automatic backups according to your site’s update frequency.
 Restoring a WordPress site from a backup is also very simple.
 The BackWPup Pro version comes with priority support, the ability to store backups on Google Drive, and some other cool features.

 BackupBuddy is a premium WordPress backup plugin.
 It lets you to easily schedule daily, weekly, or monthly backups.
 As an added bonus you can automatically store your backups in Dropbox, Amazon S3, Rackspace Cloud, FTP, Stash (their cloud service), and even email it to yourself.
 You can also use the plugin on the number of sites mentioned in your plan.
 You also get access to premium support forums, regular updates, and 1GB of cloud storage to store your backups.
 BackupBuddy lets you duplicate, migrate and restore websites..

-Vault Press offers automated real-time cloud backup solution starting at $3 per month, which is pretty cheap when you think about it.
+Vault Press offers an automated real-time cloud backup solution starting at $3 per month, which is pretty cheap when you think about it.
 It’s easy to use as well.
 Setting up VaultPress and restoring from backups is just a matter of clicks.
 They even offer security scans with certain packages.
 However, there are a few downsides to using VaultPass.
 Like recurring expenses and the fact that you have to subscribe to JetPack.
-Although a major downside is that with the lower plans your backups are only stored for 30-days.
+Although a major downside is that with the lower plans, your backups are only stored for 30 days.